LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-09-25-Star-Sea-XC.md

 ---
-title: Ballyroan 10 Mile hosted by Ballyroan Abbeyleix & District AC
+title: Star of the Sea AC Cross Country
-location: Ballyroan, Co.
-Laois
+location: Stamullen, Co.
+Meath
 ---

-Congratulations to our Men's Team who won the Team race, edging out St. Michaels AC by 2 points.

-10th Geoffrey Alexandre (57:46)
-13th Tadhg Prendiville (59:38)
-22nd Keith Lunders (62:04)
-37th Declan Connor (67:20)
+Our women's team kicked off the XC season with a solid performance in the Star of the Sea XC in Co.
+Meath today.

+Siobhán, Orla and Aoife all ran very well to finish as 6th Team.

+Next race will be the Dublin Novice on October 9th.

-<a href="/races/2022-01-23-Ballyroan-10m-Road/" target="_blank" rel="noopener noreferrer">Race Results</a>
+<a href="/races/2022-09-25-Star-Sea-XC/" target="_blank" rel="noopener noreferrer">Race Results</a>

-<a href="https://www.myrunresults.com/events/ballyroan_10_mile_and_5k/4275/club-team-results?runnerClass=10%20mile&type=Team&category=M" target="_blank" rel="noopener noreferrer"> Team results at myrunresults</a>

-<a href="https://www.myrunresults.com/events/ballyroan_10_mile_and_5k/4275/results" target="_blank" rel="noopener noreferrer">Full results at myrunresults</a>
+<a href="https://www.myrunresults.com/events/star_of_the_sea_ac_32nd_annual_crosscountry_meeting/4566/results" target="_blank" rel="noopener noreferrer">Full Results at myrunresults</a>

-<a href="https://www.myrunresults.com/events/ballyroan_10_mile_and_5k/4275/racereport" target="_blank" rel="noopener noreferrer">Race Report at myrunresults</a>
+<a href="https://www.instagram.com/p/Ci77d9oMmoJ/" target="_blank" rel="noopener noreferrer">Instagram</a>